Useful Auction Terms

 The minimum price that a seller is willing to accept for a property to be sold at auction.
 Also known as RESERVE PRICE.

 An auction in which the seller reserves the right to establish a reserve price, to accept or decline any and all bids or to withdraw the property at any time prior to the announcement of the completion of the sale by the Auctioneer.
 Also known as AUCTION WITH RESERVE.

 TERMS AND CONDITIONS:

 The stated rules of the auction and certain aspects of the Purchase & Sale Agreement that are read and/or distributed to potential Bidders prior to an auction sale.

 When two or more Bidders bid exactly the same amount at the same time and must be resolved by the Auctioneer.

 TIMES THE MONEY:

-When a set of like kind items are being sold or land being sold by the acre sometimes the auctioneer will sell the item or tract "Times the money".
-For instance if and auctioneer says "four times the money" on a set of chairs and the winning bid is $20, the bidder must take all four chairs for $20 each or $80.
+When a set of like kind items are being sold or land being sold by the acre sometimes the Auctioneer will sell the item or tract "Times the money."
+For instance, if an Auctioneer says "four times the money" on a set of chairs and the winning bid is $20, the Bidder must take all four chairs for $20 each or $80.